Quansight/Quansight-website/apps/labs/posts/libsf-error-state.md

 )
 ```

-But even after this, I was still receiving the same error.
+Even after this, I was still seeing the same error.
 I asked Ralf about it, and found what happens is that `pip`
 goes through [meson-python](https://github.com/mesonbuild/meson-python) while `dev.py` uses Meson directly.
-`meson-python` takes care to set the `RPATH` for each extension module, which tells the dynamic linker where to look
+`meson-python` takes care to set the [`RPATH`](https://en.wikipedia.org/wiki/Rpath) for each extension module,
-for shared libraries.[^11]
+which tells the dynamic linker where to look for shared libraries.

 To get things to work with `dev.py`, I needed to explicitly set the `RPATH` in Meson by adding `install_rpath:'$ORIGIN'`
 to each extension module. `'$ORIGIN'` in this case means to search in the same folder as the extension module.